 Loading0%

-The blueprint builder: composing infrastructure from typed bricks
+The blueprint builder: composing infrastructure from bricks that know what fits

-Assemble infrastructure from reusable, typed bricks across technologies, wire inputs and outputs, and add conditional logic, without hand-writing raw IaC.
+Assemble infrastructure from reusable bricks that know what fits, wire inputs and outputs, and add conditional logic, without hand-writing raw IaC.

 • blueprint builder